Top blog articles

 1. Set it Up

-When arranging your living room, pull furniture away from walls, windows and beams.
+When arranging your living room, ensure none of the pieces of furniture are in direct contact with any walls, windows, and beams.
 This allows occupants to relax comfortably and feel secure with their surroundings.

 2. Picture This